PDFO: A Cross-Platform Package for Powell's Derivative-Free Optimization Solvers

 We now consider a hyperparameter optimization problem from machine learning and illustrate the potential of \gls{pdfo} for such problems.
 We compare \gls{pdfo} with \gls{rs} and \gls{tpe}, two solvers from the Python package \texttt{hyperopt} for hyperparameter optimization.

 Our experiment is inspired by~\cite[\S~5.3]{Ghanbari_Scheinberg_2017}, which investigates the application of trust-region \gls{dfo} methods to hyperparameter optimization.
 Similar to~\cite[\S~5.3]{Ghanbari_Scheinberg_2017}, we tune the $C$-SVC model detailed in~\cite[\S~2.1]{Chang_Lin_2011} for binary classifications.
-Given a dataset~$\{(u_i,z_i)\}_{i=1}^\sn$, with~$u_i \in \R^d$ being a vector of features and~$z_i \in \{-1,1\}$ being the corresponding label, the $C$-SVC constructs a classifier by solving
+This model relies on two hyperparameters: a penalty parameter~$C \in (0, \infty)$ and a kernel parameter~$\gamma \in (0, \infty)$.
+As suggested by~\cite[\S~9]{Chang_Lin_2011}, we tune~$C$ and~$\gamma$ for the performance of the~$C$-SVC.
+We model this process as solving the problem